ClimateCompatibleGrowth/GeoH2/README.md

 - **Conversion parameters**: `conversion_parameters.xlsx` includes parameters related to converting between states of hydrogen.

+___

+# Usage instructions

-# Assign countries
+## Assign countries
-Assigns country-specific interest rates, technology lifetimes, and heat and electricity prices from `country_parameters.xlsx` to different hexagons based on their country.
+Assign country-specific interest rates, technology lifetimes, and heat and electricity prices from `country_parameters.xlsx` to different hexagons based on their country.

 You can run this script by entering the following command in your terminal: